 - Scaphoid fracture.
 The scaphoid is the most frequently injured of the wrist bones at around 60-70% of all such injuries.
 This fracture is also easy to miss, as it doesn’t show up on x-ray in about 10-15% of cases.

 - Lunate fracture.
 The lunate is in the centre of the wrist bones and moves against the radius.
 A fall on the hand with the wrist right back or a fall on the heel of the hand can be the cause.

 - Triquetrum fracture.
 This bone is quite commonly injured forced hyperextension (bending right back) of the wrist and movement inwards towards the ulnar direction.
-The local ligaments can be ruptured and a chip fracture of the bone caused.
+The local ligaments can be ruptured with a chip fracture of the bone.